-Media Literacy.....(3 cr.)
+COM 4420 Online Course Media Literacy (3 cr.)

 In this media-saturated world, we must learn how to navigate the constant flood of information so we can avoid risks and maximize benefits to our lives.
-In this senior-level course, students will explore the key components to understanding the pervasive world of mass media to understand how they operate, how they attract and keep our attention, and how they influence our beliefs, attitudes and actions.
+In this senior-level course, students will explore the key components of understanding the pervasive world of mass media to understand how they operate, how they attract and keep our attention, and how they influence our beliefs, attitudes, and actions.

-Senior Capstone(3 cr.)
+COM 4520 Online Course Senior Capstone (3 cr.)

 Gives students a chance to prepare a portfolio of work that can be used to gain entrance to graduate school or gainful employment.
 Students will be allowed to stress their area of interest-news writing, radio, video, public relations, etc.-but will also be required to show a broad range of talent in the communications area.

-Software requirements: Adobe CC

-Hardware requirements: Mac computer or Windows compatible computer with specifications found at waldorf.edu/online/academics/programs-of-study/communications
+Software requirements: Adobe CC.
+Hardware requirements: Mac computer or Windows compatible computer with specifications found at waldorf.edu/online/academics/programs-of-study/communications.
 (Prerequisite: Senior Standing)